Alforoan/odin-recipes/README.md

-This is my awesome, but not realy, project.
+This is my awesome, but not really, project.

+Just a basic recipe web page that has 3 recipes.